coirieng/lift-wp-blank/wp-content/plugins/lift-websitebuilder/readme.txt

 = Customize Font Styles and Colors =

-Style your website’s typography and modify the colors easily with LIFT Page Builder.
+Style your website’s typography and modify the colors easily with LIFT PageBuilder.
 Plenty of IcoFont and Font Awesome font icons are available to use with this WordPress page composer plugin.
 You can utilize any of the 340+ IcoFont line icons and 670+ Font Awesome icons on your site.

 = Resizable Columns Flexible Padding =

-LIFT Page Builder makes it easier to work with columns and rows.
+LIFT PageBuilder makes it easier to work with columns and rows.
 You can resize a column by simply dragging the edge and give it your desired size.
 On rows, you can drag and set the padding easily without writing any figure in the row configuration fields.
 It’s surprisingly easy.

 = Beautiful Pre-designed Templates =